Chapter 1: Little Soldier

 Blackhawk rode beside the cage cart, watching the girl.
 She remained standing, her small hands clutching the bars.

-Such an excellent little soldier.
+Such a disciplined little soldier.

-The little soldier stroked the lad’s head, soothing him.
+A boy of about four started whimpering.
+He was scrawny with a mop of unruly black curls.
+He could have been Blackhawk’s younger brother.
+Little Soldier, as Blackhawk had dubbed her, stroked the lad’s head, soothing him.
 “It’ll be well.
 J’shua is with me, and he can be with you too.
 Do you know him?”

 The little boy shook his head.

-The lad nodded.
+The lad smiled.

 The boy shook his head again.